andrew-levy/swiftui-react-native/examples/NavigationManager/README.md

 # NavigationManager

-Wraps your app if you intend to use navigation between views.
+A NavigationManager wraps your app if you intend on navigating between views.
+This is usually at the root of your app, at the top of the node tree.